banad60/kankubunt/README.md

 ### First run

-With the run of the kankubunt command `./install-local-kanku-source`, at first the ubuntu-source-image will be installed automaticly.
-This clould take a while, depending on your network-bandwith and on your hardware as well.
-An normal time for the installation-prozess of ubunt
+With the run of the kankubunt command `./install-local-kanku-source`, at first the ubuntu-source-image will be installed automatically.
+This could take a while, depending on your network-bandwith and on your hardware as well.
+A normal time for the installation-process of ubuntu lay between 15 up to 60 minutes.

-And for sure on
-ubuntu, because the installation is an online-prozess and sometimes the ubuntu-mirror is slow, but with that you must live on.
-Once ubuntu is installed as the kanku-soure, the next prozesses run all localy and fast.
-There is no need to do this again, sinze you want reinstall.
+And for sure it depends on ubuntu, because the installation is an online-process and sometimes the ubuntu-mirror is slow, but with that you must live on.
+Once ubuntu is installed as the kanku-soure, the next processes run all locally and fast.
+There is no need to do this again, since you want reinstall.

 The base source-image is named `u1804us.qcow2` and is located in your `~/.config/kanku` directory.